AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 modification of the array as a whole.
 Obviously, this makes reasoning about which global variables are accessed less precise and hence the dependencies of those variables are also less precise.
-This also affects the ability to accurately detect of reads of uninitialized data.
+This also affects the ability to accurately detect reads of uninitialized data.

 It's often impossible for flow analysis to determine if an entire array object has been initialized, even in very simple cases.
-For example, after we write a loop to initialize every element of an unconstrained array ``A`, we may still receive a message from flow analysis claiming that the array isn't initialized.
+For example, after we write a loop to initialize every element of an unconstrained array ``A``, we may still receive a message from flow analysis claiming that the array isn't initialized.
 To resolve this issue, you can either use an aggregate assignment, or, if that's not possible, verify initialization of the object